OkeyEzeobele/cinema-tickets-javascript/README.md

 # Cinema Tickets

-Cinema Tickets is a built with NodeJS, a platform that allows for scalable network applications.
+Cinema Tickets is built with NodeJS, a platform that allows for scalable network applications.
 This project is aimed at helping individuals purchase cinema tickets seamlessly.
 It's designed to be fast, lightweight and efficient due to the non-blocking nature of NodeJS.

 ## Table of Contents